elp192/Group-Project/README.md

 - Removal of the observations with null values in any attribute.<br>
 - Removal of the features with highest null value observations.<br>
 - Removal of duplicated rows.<br>
+- Ensuring that data types are in correct form. <br>

 ## Data Processing